cechandler/dissertation-paper/dissertation/source/04_part2_walden_and_wald.md

 - connection to Ligeti's Horn Trio and Hamburg Concerto (?)
 - connection to German romanticism
 - connection to Schumann's *Waldenszen*
+- discuss "Waldhorn" (from program note) and natural horn/microtonality
-- - connection to hunting:
+- connection to hunting:
   - from Cheung Dissertation: Raymond Monelle explains, "The medieval hunting horn was primarily a signaling instrument.
 During the course of personnel and hounds could become dispersed over wide area, and it was often necessary to communicate certain water, the release sight of the quarry, the loss of the scent, the plunging of the quarry into probable route of of (relais, small teams of huntsmen and hounds posted along the the hunt), the stag at bay, the stag and many other important steps in the process of hunting needed to be broadcast to the various members of the hunting party.
 The sound of the horns was also found to stimulate the hounds."
 Mondelle, Raymond. *The Musical Topic: Hunt, Military and Pastoral*.
 Bloomington, IN: Indiana University Press, 2006.

 **Left, alone** program note:

 > I was born with a right hand that is not fully functional, and though it never prevented me from loving playing the piano as well as I could with this physical limitation, it has obviously given me an alternative focus on the whole piano literature and has given me a close relationship with the works written for the left hand by Ravel and others.
 This repertoire has been with me since my youth.
 >
 > My very first public performance of one of my own works was in autumn 1969.
 The piece was called *October* and I played the piano with my left hand and the horn, my principal instrument (the only instrument that can be played with only the left hand).
 Part of the piece requires the performer to play natural harmonics of the horn directly into the open strings of the grand piano to create resonance.
 The pedal was kept down by an assistant lying on the floor.